-Controlling your lights with Amazon Echo is science fiction come-to life-and now easy for every
+Controlling your lights with Amazon Echo is science fiction come-to life-and now easy for every home owner to achieve, simply and easily at a low cost.

-The Amazon Echo has 75% of the virtual assistant market
+The Amazon Echo has 75% of the virtual assistant market share with a deep range of lighting control and other home automation skills available now, outpacing Google Home and others.

-Understanding how to control your lights with Amazon Echo, either before you invest in 1 (or more) or you’ve already bought installed and
+Understanding how to control your lights with Amazon Echo, either before you invest in 1 (or more) or you’ve already bought installed and setup your Amazon Alexa, is important because there are some additional devices needed in your home to make controlling your lighting work and work smoothly.

 Depending on the lighting control solution you have also installed, the setup process and exact methods of how to control your lights with Amazon Echo will vary and I have covered some of these variations below.